AI and Developing Human Intelligence Future Learning and Educational Innovation

 - Who are we and what are we becoming?

 - What will we invent now that AI exists?

-AI and Developing Human Intelligence will interest you, inform and empower your understanding of ‘intelligence’, and where we are going on the next part of our journey in understanding what it is to be human now and tomorrow.
+AI and Developing Human Intelligence will interest you, inform you, and empower your understanding of "intelligence" and where we are going on the next part of our journey in understanding what it is to be human now and tomorrow.

 Preface Introduction Artificial Intelligence: The Mirror we can climb through.
 Chapter 1.
 Defining the New Learning Landscape Chapter 2.
 A Brief History of Intelligence – artificial and otherwise Chapter 3.
 Fluid Intelligence, Other Satellites and Consciousness Chapter 4.
 The Changing Nature of Employment and Future Learning Chapter 5.
 Included, Excluded, Extraordinary and Efficacious Learners: The Transitional Curriculum Chapter 6.
 Accepting Change: A Brief History of the Future Chapter 7.
 The Mental Health of Machines Chapter 8.
 What Needs to be Done: The Creative Being and Being Creative Afterword Glossary

 "To be - or not to be - educated and informed about AI - Artificial Intelligence - this is the question that John Senior and Éva Gyarmathy address in their new book.
 They provide a short overview of the construct of intelligence- a highly debated term, a much-maligned term and of course a newly relevant term AI.
 For those who are unfamiliar with AI - this is a good introduction, for those who are already familiar with AI, this is a good refresher and for those who already use AI, this will provide some helpful, useful tips for you, particularly in future use.
 A good read for a weekend or a supplementary text.
 We need to be intelligently prepared for what is to come over the next few years!"

 Michael F. Shaughnessy, Professor of Education, Eastern New Mexico University Portales, New Mexico